 Investors await Sainsbury's trading update after Argos acquisition

-Sainsbury's will update the market on fourth-quarter trading next week as investors look for any signal that British shoppers are reining in spending as inflation creeps up.
+Sainsbury's will update the market on fourth-quarter trading this week as investors look for any signal that British shoppers are reining in spending as inflation creeps up.

 The UK's second biggest supermarket, which last year acquired Argos, reported better- than-expected sales over Christmas.